-Use this command (abbrev.: "surf_charge") to set, in units of μ C/cm2, the charge density of a sorbing surface.
-When you set this value (or a value for surface potential), a value for ionic strength, and temperature to 25°C, Rxn in long mode will calculate a value for the Boltzman factor and use it to simplify the equilibrium equation.
+Use this command (abbrev.: "surf_charge") to set, in units of μ C/cm2, the charge density of a two-layer sorbing surface.
+When you set this value (or a value for surface potential) as well as a value for ionic strength, Rxn in long mode will calculate a value for the Boltzman factor and use it to simplify the equilibrium equation.